Heavy-Division/docs/docs/developers/quality_assurance/qa_onboarding.md

 stability and performance of the aircraft over the life of the simulator.

 The QA role has two main responsibilities:
-1. Testing user-reported errors
+1. Testing user-reported errors (Issues Tab in Github)
-2. Testing pre-release builds
+2. Testing pre-release builds (Pull Request Tab)

 If a significant number of users report a bug associated with the aircraft, it is up to the QA team to reproduce the issue and document it as thoroughly as possible so our developers can focus on fixing it.